-- A programme specifically designed for people who already hold a bachelors degree (in any discipline) and want to enter into a career in teaching children in their early years. - A strong emphasis is placed on gaining practical experience in a range of early childhood services and centres. - This is a one-year graduate programme to become an early childhood teacher.
+- This one-year graduate programme is for people who already hold a bachelors degree (in any discipline) and wish to become a qualified teacher. - Gain practical experience in a range of early childhood services to support your learning and development as a teacher. - Learn strategies and techniques to support young children in their learning and development.